tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Raise Land

-**Casting Time/Duration**: 1 hour**/**Permanent
+**Casting Time/Duration:** 1 hour**/**Permanent

-**Market/Component Cost**: 10,000 gp**/**2,000 gp
+**Market/Component Cost:** 10,000 gp**/**2,000 gp

-**Effect**: Successfully performing the Raise Land ritual enables you to lift a specific quantity of ground into the air.
+**Effect:** Successfully performing the Raise Land ritual enables you to lift a specific quantity of ground into the air.
 The depth of the earth affected extends down to half the area's radius, thus a 20-square-radius section of land is 10 squares thick.
 The freed earth rises at a rate of 10 feet per round until it attains a height equal to the radius (or less, if you choose).
 If this ritual is attempted indoors, the raised land stops once it hits a barrier.

-**Skill Check**: Your Nature skill check determines the radius of the area affected.
+**Skill Check:** Your Nature skill check determines the radius of the area affected.

 | Nature Skill Check Result | Radius of Area Affected |
 | ------------------------- | ----------------------- |